aleontiev/dj/README.md

 ### Consistency

-Apps should follow a predictable file and metadata structure.
+Apps should follow a predictable style and structure.

 ####  An app MUST have a name.